Blast shelter: Design

-Ventilation openings in a bunker must be protected by blast valves.
+Blast valves must protect ventilation openings in a bunker.
 A blast valve is closed by a shock wave, but otherwise remains open.
 If the bunker is in a built-up area, it may include water-cooling or an immersion tube and breathing tubes to protect inhabitants from fire storms.
 In these cases, the secondary exit is also most useful.

-Bunkers must also protect the inhabitants from normal weather, including rain, summer heat and winter cold.
+Bunkers must also protect the inhabitants from normal weather, including rain, summer heat, and winter cold.
 A normal form of rainproofing is to place plastic film on the bunker's main structure before burying it.
 Thick (5-mil or 125 μm), inexpensive polyethylene film serves quite well, because the overburden protects it from degradation by wind and sunlight.
 Naturally, a buried or basement-situated reinforced-concrete shelter usually has the normal appearance of a building.

 When a house is purpose-built with a blast shelter, the normal location is a reinforced below-grade bathroom with large cabinets.
 In apartment houses, the shelter may double as storage space, as long as it can be swiftly emptied for its primary use.
 A shelter can easily be added in a new basement construction by taking an existing corner and adding two poured walls and a ceiling.

-Some vendors provide true blast shelters engineered to provide good protection to individual families at modest cost.
+Some vendors offer true blast shelters engineered to provide good protection for individual families at a modest cost.
 One common design approach uses fiber-reinforced plastic shells.
 Compressive protection may be provided by inexpensive earth arching.
 The overburden is designed to shield from radiation.
-To prevent the shelter from floating to the surface in high groundwater, some designs have a skirt held-down with the overburden.
+To prevent the shelter from floating to the surface in high groundwater levels, some designs have a skirt held down by the overburden.
 A properly designed, properly installed home shelter does not become a sinkhole in the lawn.
 In Switzerland, which requires shelters for private apartment blocks and large private houses, the lightest shelters are constructed of stainless steel.